intelligent-machine-learning/dlrover/docs/design/reinforcement-learning-overview.md

 large-scale reinforcement learning scenarios, thereby further extending coverage of deep learning scenarios.

-Notice: 'reinforcement learning' will be abbreviated as 'RL in the following text.
+Notice: 'reinforcement learning' will be abbreviated as 'RL' in the following text.

 ## The Difference